 Top with whipped cream or ice cream if desired.

-The grape portion is simply made from seedless red grapes, Dixie Crystals sugar, grated ginger, and cinnamon.
-That's it.
-The spices give it a nice little spiciness and warmth while the sugar sweetens it up.
+The grape portion is simply made from seedless red grapes, granulated sugar, grated ginger, and cinnamon.ย That’s it.ย The spices give it a nice little spiciness and warmth while the sugar sweetens it up.

-The crumble is made from flour, oats, Dixie Crystals brown sugar, Millican pecans, and butter.
-I like using Dixie Crystals brown sugar because it has a zip top and stays soft forever.
-I hate when my sugar clumps.
-Then I used Millican Pecan pecan pieces because they are already in small pieces and they are the best pecans around.
+The crumble is made from flour, oats, Dixie Crystals brown sugar, Millican pecans, and butter.ย I like using Dixie Crystals brown sugar because it has a zip top and stays soft forever.ย I hate when my sugar clumps.ย Then I used pecan pieces because they are already in small pieces and they are the best pecans around.

 Can I use a different type of grape?